ADA-GWU/understanding-the-systems-with-complex-connections-FuadJfrv/README.md

 Running the app if you are on WINDOWS (If you are on MAC/LINUX scroll down):
+    Step 0:
+    Install the project files(ZIP) from github.

     Step 1:
     Extract the "Client and Software App" folder from the zip folder (You can place it anywhere you want)